 In the Advice-Only™ framework, this separation is intentional: Principles define design intent, while Standards define enforceable constraints.

-- a strict separation between advice and implementation,
+• a strict separation between financial advice and implementation-linked incentives,

 Taken together, these elements form a methodology, not simply a pricing description.
-Where those constraints are written as engagement rules (not preferences), they become teachable and auditable—i.e., a standard.
-See:
+Where those constraints are written as engagement rules rather than preferences, they become teachable and auditable—i.e., a standard.
+See: Advice-Only™ Standards of Practice.

 Why Retroactive Labeling Creates Confusion